affzzn/Chatify/README.md

   <img src="frontend/public/chatify_logo.png" alt="Chatify Logo" style="display: block; margin: auto; width: 220px" />
 </p>

-Chatify is a real-time one-on-one chat application built using the MERN stack (MongoDB, Express, React, Node.js) and [Socket.IO](https://socket.io/) for real-time messaging.
+Chatify is a real-time one-on-one chat application built using MongoDB, Express, React, Node.js and [Socket.IO](https://socket.io/) for real-time messaging.
 It allows users to engage in real-time conversations with each other seamlessly.

 ## Features